-D. An account used to record the transfers of assets from a business to its stockholders.
+D. An account used to record the transfers of assets from a business to its owner(s).

 E. A simple form of account that is widely used in accounting to illustrate the debits and credits required in recording a transaction.